-Educational efforts of the Reserve are focused at the Great Bay Discovery Center and the Hugh Gregg Coastal Conservation Center in Greenland off Route 33.
-The 50-acre site includes a 1,700-foot boardwalk, a high-tide-only boat access, and indoor and outdoor exhibits featuring the cultural and natural history of the Great Bay Estuary.
-A new exhibit on coastal antique hunting and fishing artifacts was opened in 2010.
+Reserve activities take place at the Great Bay Discovery Center and the Hugh Gregg Coastal Conservation Center in Greenland off Route 33.
+The 50-acre site includes a 1,300-foot boardwalk, a high tide and cartop only boat access, and indoor and outdoor exhibits featuring the cultural and natural history of the Great Bay Estuary, as well as antique coastal hunting and fishing artifacts.
 The interpretive centers are open May to October and are free of charge.

-During the summer months, the Reserve holds a number of special programs including interpretive kayak tours, programs for children, and an evening lecture series.
-The Reserve also provides technical training for Coastal Decision Makers through its Coastal Training Program.
-The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, solar roof and a geothermal heating and cooling system.
+Year round, the Reserve holds a number of special programs, including programs for children and adults.
+The Reserve provides technical assistance training for coastal decision makers and conducts coastal research and monitoring.
+The facilities feature a number of innovative technologies for managing stormwater and reducing energy consumption, including a porous pavement parking lot, composting toilets, and solar roofing.

 Great Bay National Estuarine Research Reserve